Free-Range Kids: 7 Ways to Encourage School-Aged Kids to be Curious and Independent

-While children’s free time is consumed with homework and extracurricular activities that require adult organization/transportation, the term itself suggests that parents are in control of the time, place and content of play.
+While children’s free time is consumed with homework and extracurricular activities that require adult organization/transportation, the term itself suggests that parents are in control of the time, place, and content of the play.
 As my mom simply said when I was growing up: “Go play”.
 It was then up to us to find something to do and someone to play with.
 We just had to be home by the designated time.

 2. Limit Electronics

 Electronic gaming is all the rage with kids today.
-While a short amount of time (20-30 minutes a day) has been found to be beneficial for stress, once you pass that, the dopamine frenzy which games are designed to hijack kicks in.
+While a short amount of time (20-30 minutes a day) has been found to be beneficial for stress, once you pass that, the dopamine frenzy that games are designed to hijack kicks in.

 Children can’t get off the games due to their state of hyper-focus.
 They can also experience mood swings and regulation issues when stopping along with increased stress hormones which interfere with academic studies.
 Nighttime gaming can also disrupt sleep.

-Finally, while a group of kids gaming in-person together for a reasonable amount of time can develop some of the social skills listed above, on-line gaming by one’s self in a room alone won’t.
+Finally, while a group of kids gaming in-person together for a reasonable amount of time can develop some of the social skills listed above, online gaming by one’s self in a room alone won’t.
 Your child needs real-life interactions to stimulate the social brain.

 3. Social Media is not free–play